About this Dashboard

 What are pre-college courses and who offers them?

 Pre-College courses, also referred to as remedial courses, are courses used by institutions to prepare students for college-level math and English courses.
+Students do not receive college-course credit when they complete these courses but completion does allow for enrollment in college-level courses.

 How do I read the graduation/continuation rate charts?

-If you click on 2007-08, this chart provides information about a group of students that began at the institution in the Summer or Fall of 2007.
-For each column shown on the chart, the orange area represents the percentage of students who continued into the following year; the red area represents the percentage of students who graduated that year; the blue area represents students whose records were not found the following year.
-If a student did not graduate by the end point, in this case Spring 2008, and was not enrolled in this term, they are considered not found.
+For each column (X-axis tick) shown on the chart, the orange area represents the percentage of students who continued into the following year; the blue area represents the percentage of students who graduated that year; the grey area represents students whose records were not found the following year.
+Hovering over the chart will display the percentages of each subgroup.

 Why are the totals in the Credits to Degree tables so low for some schools or type of student?